harbur/playbook/docs/values.md

+---
+sidebar: auto
+---

 # Values

 ## Mission

-We want to be the experts in training, designing and maintenance of container solutions in Spain.
+Our mission is to be experts in training, designing and maintenance of container solutions in Spain.

 ### Our Values